Assistant Professor Benjamin Goldstein

 PhD Student - Charlotte Sedlock

-Charlotte is a social scientist with a corporate sustainability and supply chain background.
-Eager to further her research methods and sustainability knowledge, Charlotte is pursuing a Ph.D. at the University of Michigan's School for Environment and Sustainability (SEAS), co-advised by Dr. Joshua Newell and Dr. Benjamin Goldstein within the Urban Sustainability Research Group and the Sustainable Urban Rural-Futures Lab.
-At SEAS, Charlotte studies how market-based governance may unintentionally perpetuate social inequities in agro-food value chains.
-More specifically, Charlotte is researching how market-based environmental regulations impact smallholder farmers regarding market participation, shifts, and exclusion.
+Charlotte, a social scientist with expertise in corporate sustainability and supply chains, is pursuing a Ph.D. at the University of Michigan's School for Environment and Sustainability.
+Co-advised by Dr. Joshua Newell and Dr. Benjamin Goldstein, she researches how market-based governance can unintentionally perpetuate social inequities in agro-food value chains, focusing on smallholder farmers’ market participation and exclusion.

 Sadie has a joint position in the SURF Lab at U-M and the Ecological Engineering Lab at McGill University.
 She is studying the carbon footprints of urban organic waste systems across Canada.